blblack/tofurkey/README.md

     -T -- Set a fake unix time value which never changes (mostly for testing, min value 1000000)

+## Generating and managing the main key

+The main, long-term, secret key file which is given as the argument to `-k` must contain at least 32 bytes of high-entropy secret key material generated securely.
+Exactly 32 bytes will be read from it.
+It is up to you how you securely generate and distribute such a key across your cluster.
+One trivial way to create a decent one is:

+    dd if=/dev/urandom of=/path/to/main.key bs=1 count=32

+Note that the key is re-read from disk on every half-interval wakeup.
+Because of this, it is possible to replace your main key with a new one once in a blue moon with only a minimal disruption in TFO validity for clients.
+Ideally you'd replace the key roughly simultaneously on all servers, and either do so at a time that is not close to a half-interval boundary, or restart the daemons shortly afterwards to be sure one doesn't remain out of sync due to timing boundary issues.
+You can observe the halfinterval timing from the stderr output of the daemon, and it should be happening when `unix_time modulo (interval/2) == 2`.

 ## Operational details about timing

-The generated keys will only match across the cluster if both the main secret **and** the interval are identical on all servers.
+The generated TFO keys will only match across the cluster and across time if both the main secret **and** the interval are identical on all servers.
 A new primary ephemeral key comes into use every interval seconds.
 The daemon wakes up and makes new writes to procfs every half-interval to support properly overlapping validity periods.
+The daemon also writes keys once at startup immediately, using the keys that would have most-recently been set at the previous half-interval boundary.

 The Linux procfs interface takes two keys as input.
 The first is the current primary key used to generate new client cookies, and the second is a backup key whose cookies are also honored from TFO clients.

-Given "Tn" denotes the configured key interval periods, this is basically how the timeline of key rotations plays out, waking up to do something roughly 2.02 seconds (to allow some timer slop and ensure we're on the correct side of time comparisons) after each half-interval boundary in the unix wall clock time (i.e. roughly unix time % half-interval == 2):
+Given "Tn" denotes the configured key interval periods, and "Kn" denotes the primary key whose official lifetime starts at Tn, this is basically how the timeline of key rotations plays out, waking up to do something roughly 2.02 seconds (to allow some timer slop and ensure we're on the correct side of time comparisons) after each half-interval boundary in the unix wall clock time:

 * T0:
-  * generate keys for T0 (current primary) and T-1 (what would have been the previous primary)
+  * generate keys for K0 (current primary) and K-1 (what would have been the previous primary)
-  * Write [T0, T-1] to procfs (T0 is current for new cookies, T-1 is honored for valid previous cookies)
+  * Write [K0, K-1] to procfs (K0 is current for new cookies, K-1 is honored for valid previous cookies)
 * T0.5:
-  * generate keys for T0 (current primary) and T1 (next upcoming primary)
+  * generate keys for K0 (current primary) and K1 (next upcoming primary)
-  * Write [T0, T1] to procfs (T0 is still current, T1 is honored for validity, in case another cluster member starts using it before us)
+  * Write [K0, K1] to procfs (K0 is still current, K1 is honored for validity, in case another cluster member starts using it before us)
 * T1:
-  * generate keys for T1 (current primary) and T0 (previous primary)
+  * generate keys for K1 (current primary) and K0 (previous primary)
-  * Write [T1, T0] to procfs (T1 is now current, T0 is honored for validity)
+  * Write [K1, K0] to procfs (K1 is now current, K0 is honored for validity)
 * T1.5:
-  * generate keys for T1 (current) and T2 (next)
-  * Write [T1, T2]
+  * Generate and write [K1 (current), K2 (next)]
 * T2:
-  * generate keys for T2 (current) and T1 (prev)
-  * Write [T2, T1]
+  * Generate and write [K2 (current), K1 (prev)]
 * T2.5:
-  * generate keys for T2 (current) and T3 (next)
-  * Write [T2, T3]
+  * Generate and write [K2 (current), K3 (next)]
 * T3:
-  * generate keys for T3 (current) and T2 (prev)
-  * Write [T3, T2]
+  * Generate and write [K3 (current), K2 (prev)]
 * [and so-on ...]

 Clients will pick up cookies with roughly one full interval of validity